 An issue released by the Swiss Institute of Bioinformatics mentions that using mint helps in relieving headaches.
 Balms with a mint base or basic mint oil, when rubbed on the forehead and nose, give quick relief in case of a headache.
-This herb is a naturally soothing substance, so it can alleviate the inflammation and temperature rise that is often associated with headaches and migraines.
+This herb is a naturally soothing substance, so it can alleviate inflammation that is often associated with headaches and migraines.

-Mint is a natural stimulant and the smell alone can be enough to charge your energy and get your brain functioning at a higher level again.
-A research done in 2014 states that including it in your diet is a great option if you are feeling sluggish, anxious, depressed or simply exhausted, the herbal leaves and its essential oil can help.
+Mint is a natural stimulant and the smell alone can be enough to uplift your mood.
+A research done in 2014 states that including it in your diet is a great option if you are feeling sluggish, anxious, depressed, or simply exhausted, the herbal leaves and its essential oil can help.

-You can even experiment with using a eucalyptus mint body wash as it is known to cool and invigorate the body.
+You can even experiment by using a eucalyptus mint body wash as it is known to cool and invigorate the body.

 - One peculiar property of mint that seems quite contrary to its traditional cooling and soothing effects is that it induces sweating if consumed during fever, thereby breaking the fever and speeding the rate of recovery.

 - Mint juice can also be applied to heal and soothe burns.